Special ops shoot down Brennan and his defenders: 'You put your politics before us'

 Kris “Tanto” Paronto, a former Army Ranger and private security contractor who was part of the CIA team that fought back during the 2012 Benghazi terror attack, accused Brennan of putting his “politics” before those in the field.

+“He is lucky the security clearance is all he is getting away with,” Paronto told Fox News in an interview on Friday.

+Responding a day earlier to Brennan’s tweet that his “principles are worth far more than clearances,” Paronto also tweeted:

 “My principles are greater than clearances too John, especially when you and the @CIA kool-aid drinkers punishes us for not going along with the Benghazi cover-up story in order to protect you, @HillaryClinton’s & @BarackObama’s failures.
-You put your politics before us,” Paronto tweeted on Thursday evening, in response to Brennan’s tweet that his “principles are worth far more than clearances.”
+You put your politics before us.”

 Paronto helped write the book "13 Hours," later turned into a feature film, about the Benghazi attack.
 He has said he and his team lost their security clearances for speaking out.

-Security operators involved previously had to sign non-disclosure agreements, though Brennan told lawmakers in 2014 that this was not a specific effort to prevent them from speaking to Congress.
+Security operators including Paronto previously had to sign non-disclosure agreements -- Paronto told Fox News he signed three pertaining to Benghazi within a six-month period -- though Brennan told lawmakers in 2014 this was not a specific effort to prevent them from speaking to Congress.

+Paronto maintains, however, that he didn't share classified information in telling the Benghazi story and continues to object to their clearances being revoked.

+“Normally when you have a clearance suspended, you’re supposed to know why ...
+I was never given that,” he said, blaming Brennan.
+“It was his determination whether we kept our clearances or not.”

 Paronto continued his attack against Brennan on Twitter Thursday night, firing a round of accusations against the former CIA director.